 National Pollinator Week logo.
 Did you know that June 18 – 24 is National Pollinator Week?
 This week was first commemorated eleven years ago when the U.S. Senate unanimously decided to address the issue of a rapidly declining pollinator population.
 During this time, we build awareness of the important role bees (and other species like butterflies, bats, birds and beetles) play in our ecosystem, especially our food system.
 There is a common misconception that pest control companies don’t care about the health of bees – which isn’t true.
-Here are all the facts you need to know about the bee population, what you can do to protect them and Wil-Kil’s role when it comes to safe bee management.
+Here are all the facts you need to know about the bee population, what you can do to protect them and Terminix Wil-Kil’s role when it comes to safe bee management.

 Why are bees so important?